Degenerate Art exhibition: Background

 In the first half of 1937, preparations were underway for the Große Deutsche Kunstausstellung ("Great German Art Exhibition"), which was to showcase art approved by the Nazis.
 An open invitation to German artists resulted in 15,000 works being submitted to the exhibition jury, which included allies of Goebbels.
 When the works they selected for the exhibition were shown to Hitler for his approval, he became enraged.
 Hitler dismissed the jury and appointed his personal photographer Heinrich Hoffmann to make a new selection.

 In a diary entry of 4 June 1937, Goebbels conceived the idea of a separate exhibition of works from the Weimar era, which he called "the era of decay.
 So the people can see and understand."
 The art historian Olaf Peters says Goebbels' motivation in proposing the exhibition was partly to obscure the weakness of the works in the Great German Art Exhibition, and partly to regain Hitler's trust after the dictator's replacement of Goebbel's jurors with Hoffmann, who Goebbels feared as a rival.
 On 30 June, Hitler signed an order authorising the Degenerate Art Exhibition.
-Goebbels put Adolf Ziegler, the head of the Reichskammer der Bildenden Künste (Reich Chamber of Visual Art), in charge of a five-man commission that toured state collections in numerous cities, in two weeks seizing 5,238 works they deemed degenerate (showing qualities such as "decadence", "weakness of character","mental disease", and "racial impurity").
+Goebbels put Adolf Ziegler, the head of the Reichskammer der Bildenden Künste (Reich Chamber of Visual Art), in charge of a five-man commission that toured state collections in numerous cities, in two weeks seizing 5,238 works they deemed degenerate (showing qualities such as "decadence", "weakness of character", "mental disease", and "racial impurity").
 This collection would be boosted by subsequent raids on museums, for future exhibitions.
 The commission focused on works by artists mentioned in avant-garde publications, and was aided by some vehement opponents of modern art, such as Wolfgang Willrich.

 The exhibition was prepared in haste, to be presented concurrently with the Große Deutsche Kunstausstellung ("Great German Art Exhibition") scheduled to open on 18 July 1937.
 Imitating Hitler, Ziegler delivered a mordant critique of modern art at the opening of the Degenerate Art Exhibition on 19 July 1937.

 Event

-The exhibition was hosted in the Institute of Archaeology in the Hofgarten in Munich.
+The exhibition was hosted at the Institute of Archaeology in the Hofgarten in Munich.
 The venue was chosen for its particular qualities (dark, narrow rooms).
 Many works were displayed without frames and partially covered by derogatory slogans.
 Photographs of the exhibitions had been made, as well as a catalogue, produced for the Berlin show, which accompanied the exhibition as it travelled.
 A film of sections of the exhibition had also been produced.
 The Degenerate Art Exhibition included 650 paintings, sculptures and prints by 112 artists, primarily German: Georg Grosz, Ernst Ludwig Kirchner, Paul Klee, Georg Kolbe, Wilhelm Lehmbruck, Franz Marc, Emil Nolde, Otto Dix, Willi Baumeister, Kurt Schwitters and others.
-Ziegler also confiscated and exhibited works of foreign artists, such as Pablo Picasso, Jean Metzinger, Albert Gleizes, Piet Mondrian, Marc Chagall and Wassily Kandinsky.
+Ziegler also confiscated and exhibited works of foreign artists, such as Pablo Picasso, Jean Metzinger, Albert Gleizes, Grant Wood, Piet Mondrian, Marc Chagall and Wassily Kandinsky.
 A large number of works were not displayed, as the exhibition focused on German works.
 The exhibition lasted until 30 November 1937, and 2,009,899 visitors attended it, an average of 20,000 people per day.